Skip to main content

 The existing export ban now also covers jet fuel and fuel additives, which may be used by the Russian army.

-Lower tech items used by the military such as toy/hobby drones, complex generator devices, laptop computers, cameras and lenses, radio navigational aid apparatus and apparatus for the transmission or reception of voice, images or data are also prohibited.
+Lower tech items used by the military such as toy/hobby drones, video-game controllers, complex generator devices, laptop computers, cameras and lenses, radio navigational aid apparatus and apparatus for the transmission or reception of voice, images or data are also prohibited.

 FACTS